You won’t get far in any book or guide on plants without running into at least one mention of neem oil.

 Allow the tea to cool, and strain out the solids, which you can add to your compost.

-Pour the tea into a spray bottle and treat plants as you would with a neem oil sprays.
+Pour the neem powder spray for plants into a spray bottle and treat plants as you would with a neem oil spray.

 How to Use Neem Powder For Plants